Lasagna: Origins and history

 Lasagna originated in Italy during the Middle Ages.
+The oldest known written reference to lasagna appears in 1282, in a ballad transcribed by a Bolognese notary, "Pur bii del vin, comadre, e no lo temperare" ('Just drink some wine, my woman, and do not dilute it'), part of the Memoriali Bolognesi (lit.
+'Bolognese Memorials'):

+From a similar time, Salimbene di Adam's Cronica contains a 1284 reference to lagana cum caseo (lit. 'lasagna with cheese').
+As was typical of pasta dishes, lasagna was relatively expensive.

-The oldest transcribed text about lasagna appears in 1282 in the Memoriali Bolognesi ("Bolognesi Memorials"), in which lasagna was mentioned in a poem transcribed by a Bolognese notary; while the first recorded recipe was set down in the early 14th-century Liber de Coquina (The Book of Cookery).
+The first recorded recipe was set down in the early 14th century in the Liber de Coquina (The Book of Cookery).
 It bore only a slight resemblance to the later traditional form of lasagna, featuring a fermented dough flattened into thin sheets, boiled, sprinkled with cheese and spices, and then eaten with a small pointed stick.
 Recipes written in the century following the Liber de Coquina recommended boiling the pasta in chicken broth and dressing it with cheese and chicken fat.
 In a recipe adapted for the Lenten fast, walnuts were recommended.

 Variations

 Pasta

+Mass-produced lasagne with a ruffled edge is called lasagna riccia, doppio festone, sciabò, and sciablò.
+In recent times, lasagne used in the baked dish have tended to be of a long, narrow rectangular shape called a lasagna a nastro or pappardella, although a more traditional square shape is still found.